rsdoiel/antenna/socal_north.md

 ---

-## First home win for CSUN’s hockey team and a loss for UCLA
+## First home win for CSUN’s hockey team and a loss against UCLA

 date: 2023-11-06, from: The Sundail (CSUN Student Newspaper)